Rydra/melange/docs/index.md

 required to implement a messaging infrastructure (commonly used to create distributed architectures and interact with microservices architectures).

-Out of the box Melange supports Amazon SQS, SNS and RabbitMQ, though the library is designed to be extensible, so that you can use it with your own messaging infrastructure, should you choose so.
+Out of the box Melange supports Amazon SQS + SNS, though the library is designed to be extensible, so that you can use it with your own messaging infrastructure, should you choose so.

 The interface this library offers is very clean and tries to tightly follow the best practices from Vaughn Vernon's book